 Stress impacts the gut wall and compromises blood supply and lymph drainage to the intestinal tract which dries out the mucus membranes and often results in constipation.

 Years of stress and constipation cause the intestinal mucosa to produce reactive mucus as an attempt to soften the stool and improve elimination – but this only provides temporary symptomatic relief.
 Many laxatives mimic this effect, but with dangerous side effects.

 Laxatives typically speed up transit time, which is the time that it takes for food to be eaten and then eliminated.
 This increases the risk of mineral deficiencies due to a phenomenon called “gastrointestinal hurry” where the food moves too quickly through the gut to be properly absorbed.(7) Chronic laxative users can have somewhat regular bowel movements but can be chronically run down and tired due to various mineral and nutritional deficiencies.

 Do You Have Gastrointestinal Hurry?

-Normal transit time can vary from 14-24 hours depending on the individual.
-Less than a 12 hour transit time could indicate malabsorption due to gastrointestinal hurry.
+Normal transit time can vary from 14 to 24 hours depending on the individual.
+Less than a 12-hour transit time could indicate malabsorption due to gastrointestinal hurry.
 Some folks with naturally loose or softer stools may be at risk here as well.
 Eating beets or corn are usually good markers to measure the average transit time.
-Mark the time you ate them and then inspect your bowels for residue of these foods as a transit time indicator.
+Mark the time you ate them and then inspect your bowels for the residue of these foods as a transit time indicator.
 If it takes less than 12 hours then you are experiencing gastrointestinal hurry and are at risk of chronic nutritional deficiencies.

 Even Natural Laxatives Can Create Gastrointestinal Hurry